followingthefasciaplane/PvPTip/README.md

 A World of Warcraft addon that reveals hidden PvP coefficients in tooltips and provides an interface for exploring PvP modifiers across all classes.

+Still heavily beta and needs more work!
+Lots of stuff is still missing or to-do.

 ## Tooltip Mode

 PvP coefficient data is injected directly into spell tooltips.
 Three display modes: